giridhar123/Qt-Rpi4-Mac-Cross-Compile/Tutorial.md

 sudo ninja install
 ```

-Once that all library are installed, create the directory where we will put the QT compiled binaries:
+Once that all libraries are installed, create the directory where we will put the QT compiled binaries:

 ```
 sudo mkdir /usr/local/qt6